Paint Stucco & Rough Exterior Surfaces

 - When using a sprayer, wear safety glasses, gloves and a dust mask or respirator to protect your eyes, skin and lungs from paint mist.

-Before painting, make sure to apply a high-quality latex concrete and masonry primer/sealer.
+Before painting, apply True Value WeatherAll® Ultra Premium latex primer/sealer.
 This seals porous surface material so the topcoat won't soak in and dry unevenly.
 It also helps prevent peeling, rusting and bleed-through (especially on concrete).
 Pour primer into a sprayer or a paint tray and coat your roller.
 Follow the top-down rule — work from the top to the bottom to get the most even coverage.
 Use brushes for cutting in and getting into areas that are hard to reach with a roller.
 Let the primer dry completely before starting to paint.

-When you're ready to paint, pour True Value WeatherAll® Exterior Masonry and Stucco paint into a sprayer or into a paint tray and coat your roller.
+When you're ready to paint, pour True Value WeatherAll® Ultra Premium masonry/stucco paint into a sprayer or into a paint tray and coat your roller.
 Again, follow the top-down rule.
 Use brushes where you can’t use a roller.
 When you’re done, go over the paint surface with a roller to balance coverage.
 Use two coats for optimal results.

 - Use ladder mitts to prevent paint from scraping off.
 Another useful product is a pot hook, which allows you to hang the paint bucket from your ladder for easy access.